Find Affordable College Courses

 65 Yearly Graduations

-The 16th most popular school in the country for natural resources and conservation majors who are seeking their master's degree is University of Wisconsin - Madison.
+The 16th most popular school in the country for natural resources & conservation majors who are seeking their master's degree is University of Wisconsin - Madison.
 Each year, around 44,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-During the 2020-2021 academic year, 65 people received their master's degree in natural resources and conservation from UW - Madison.
-Around 12% of these students were from an underrepresented racial-ethnic group, and 72% were women.
+The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+During the most recent year for which we have data, 65 people received their master's degree in natural resources & conservation from UW - Madison.
+Around 4% of these students were from an underrepresented racial-ethnic group, and 63% were women.
+Those who complete their master's degree in natural resources & conservation at University of Wisconsin - Madison make a median salary of 54,909.

 #17